komalgill0310/100-Days-of-JavaScript-Challenge/Problem#15/breakdown.md

 1. Create a copy of the original array

 - let copyOfArray = [].concat(originalArray)
-  - Note: If we do it like below in order to make the copy, then if you change the copy the original will get changed also. e.g.: let copyOfArray = originalArray
+  - Note: If we do it as an examples in order to make the copy, then if you change the copy the original will get changed also. e.g.: let copyOfArray = originalArray

 2. Loop through the original Array using for loop